Kryztofr/AutoOS/docs/CONTRIBUTING.md

 ```

 ### 🚫 Avoid Reflection
 Avoid using reflection-based logic, or any indirect type access.
-These break Native AOT compatibility.
+These break Native AOT compatibility..<br/>
 Don't use `DllImport` or `LibraryImport`.
 Use `NativeMethods.txt` instead.

 ---